CDCgov/trusted-intermediary/README.md

 ### Additional Requirements

-The additional requirments needed to contribute towards development are...
+The additional requirements needed to contribute towards development are...

 - [Pre-Commit](https://pre-commit.com).